On this page

 - Eat healthy – food is mood!

-- Call someone or do something you know will bring a smile to your face.
+- Have fun – call someone or do something you know will bring a smile to your face.

 - Don’t be alone with your thoughts – share them with someone you trust.